Functional central limit theorems for non-local branching Markov processes: Main results

 \end{theorem}

+\begin{theorem}[Small regime f.d.d.]
+Assume that (M\(4\)) holds and let $f \in B(E)$.
+Then \eqref{eq: main result small} holds in the sense of finite dimensional distributions. \end{theorem}

-\begin{remark}~ \begin{enumerate} \item {Note that \(m_L=m_C<m\) corresponds to the setting of no critical eigenvalues and at least one small eigenvalue.
+\begin{remark}~ \begin{itemize} \item {Note that \(m_L=m_C<m\) corresponds to the setting of no critical eigenvalues and at least one small eigenvalue.
 As we will see in Theorem \ref{thm: main result crit}, the presence of critical eigenvalues leads to different asymptotic behaviour.
-If \(m_L\neq m_C<m\), then Theorem \ref{thm: main result small} can still be recovered, but we must restrict to functions \(f\in B(E)\) that also satisfy
+If \(m_L\neq m_C<m\), then Theorems \ref{thm: main result small} and \ref{cor:small} can still be recovered, but we must restrict to test functions \(f\) that also satisfy